harunhasdal/process-logger/README.md

 # process-logger

-LiveCycle component for logging into server log from processes with using adobe logger implementation.
+Opensource LiveCycle component for logging into server log from processes with using adobe logger implementation.

 ## Usage